gocd/www.go.cd/contribute/index.markdown

 #### Granularity of change ([credits](http://wiki.eclipse.org/EGit/Contributor_Guide#Granularity_of_Changes))
 * Make small commits, as small as reasonable.
 This makes them easy to review.
+* Make sure you mention the issue number for the bug / feature that you are coding towards.
+Commit message format should be: #<issue number> - <short message>
 * Each commit should have a commit message that explains very clearly what the commit sets out to achieve (unless this is abundantly clear from the code itself, which is basically only the case for trivial patches).
 Also, when you fix a bug then report which bug you fix.
 When there are deeper reasons for doing things the way the commit does, then explain these as well.
 This all is for the reviewers and yourself: the context of the commit is completely clear.
 * Do not mix concerns in commits: have a commit do a single thing.
 This makes them reviewable 'in isolation'.
 The purpose of the commit is clear and can be understood easily by the reviewers and yourself.